home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 - `On` for **Override** \ **On**, and
 - `Off` otherwise (NB: the zone could still be 'on', e.g. with **Timer** mode)

-Note: if you turn a Switch entity `Off` via Home Assistant's web UI, it will revert to **Timer** mode - this may not be the behaviour you are expecting.
+Note: if you turn a Switch entity `Off` via Home Assistant's web UI, it will revert to **Timer** mode - this may not be the behavior you are expecting.

 Individual smart plugs are not yet exposed as switches - you can create one zone per smart plug as a work-around.